How to Save on Homeowners Insurance: 6 Tips to Consider

 Some insurance companies offer policy discounts if you take steps to help protect your home against the risk of loss or damage.
 As you’re reviewing your coverage details with your insurance agent, ask about those discounts.
 Are there certain weather-proofing home improvements you can make to help you save on premiums?

-For example, if you live in a hurricane-prone area, some insurance providers offer discounts if your home is equipped with reinforced doors, hurricane shutters or impact-resistant windows/roofing.
+For example, if you live in a hurricane-prone area, some insurance providers offer discounts if your home is equipped with reinforced doors, hurricane shutters, or impact-resistant windows/roofing.

 Good to know: Not all insurance companies may offer these discounts and the qualifying rules may vary from state to state.
 So always contact your insurance company for the most up-to-date information.